Keto as a Way of Life

 Easy Lower Carb Pizza Sauce

-The problem on Keto, though, is that most marinara and pizza sauce recipes have sugar in them in one form or another.
+The problem on Keto, though, is that most marinara and pizza sauce recipes contain sugar in one form or another.

-Some of the sugars and other bad ingredients I found in popular sauce brands on the super market shelf include:
+Here are some of the sugars and other bad ingredients I found in popular sauce brands on the super market shelf:

 - Liquid sugar